 Buying and Selling ETF Shares on an Exchange

 Most ETF shares trade on the American Stock Exchange, which is now part of NYSE Euronext, with an increasing number trading on the NASDAQ exchange.
 Because ETF shares trade on an exchange, they must be bought and sold through a broker.
-Unlike the shares of an open-end mutual fund, fractional shares cannot be purchased, nor can dividends be reinvested easily and cheaply, and brokerage commissions make it more expensive to invest small amounts frequently.
+Unlike the shares of an open-end mutual fund, fractional shares cannot be purchased, nor can dividends be reinvested easily and cheaply, and brokerage commissions make it more expensive to invest small amounts frequently, although many brokerages are now eliminating commissions even on odd-lot sales.
 Thus, dollar cost averaging is more expensive.

 Buy and sell orders for ETF shares can be conditional, such as limit orders or stop loss orders — or they can be any other kind of order that can be entered for stocks.
 They can also be bought on margin.

 ETF shares can also be sold short, and they are not subject to the short sale rule, which requires that a short sale cannot be executed on a stock unless the last changed price was an uptick.
 This SEC rule was designed to prevent short sellers from driving the price of a stock down by their very activity.
 However, short sellers cannot drive down the price of an ETF by more than a small amount because ETF shares are based on an underlying basket of securities, and the price of these securities depends on the instantaneous supply and demand for each security.
 If the price of the ETF shares drops significantly below the NAV of the fund, then Authorized Participants will buy up the ETF shares to exchange them for the underlying securities.
 This will increase demand for the ETF shares, which will increase their price, and the demand for the ETF shares can potentially squeeze the short sellers, especially since many ETFs do not have that many shares outstanding.
 Selling ETF shares short is a popular hedging technique.